Burndown Chart

 Some teams use Burnup Charts instead, which plot cumulative work completed and total scope, useful when tracking upward progress is clearer than downward reduction.

 Burndown visualizes remaining effort but doesn’t explain why work is ahead or behind.
-It doesn’t capture scope changes, partial completions, or backlog quality.
+It also doesn’t clearly distinguish scope changes, partial completions, re-estimation, or backlog quality without additional context.

 It also depends on consistent ticket grooming and status updates.
 Outdated or unupdated tickets will produce misleading burndown trajectories.